sssarascott/bankcpp/README.md

 This C++-based banking system is designed to provide a clear and maintainable framework for managing accounts, processing transactions, and logging system events.
 Its modular architecture and adherence to object-oriented principles make it a solid foundation for both academic projects and potential enterprise-level applications.
 Future improvements can further enhance the system's functionality and scalability, making it adaptable to evolving banking requirements.

-- Date.hpp/Date.cpp: Uses std::chrono for timestamps and std::put_time for formatting.
+- Date.hpp/Date.cpp: Uses chrono for timestamps and put_time for formatting.
 - DataLogEntry.hpp/DataLogEntry.cpp: Unique ID, timestamp, log level, description.
 - DataManager.hpp/DataManager.cpp: Implements Singleton, thread-safe logging.
 - Transaction.hpp/Transaction.cpp: Unique ID, type, amount, account number.